AmmarHalees/onsubmit/README.md

   fieldName3: 'exampleValue3',
 };

-const errors = validateForm(values, rulesObject);
+const errors = validateForm(values, Rules);
 ```

 ## FAQ

 ### Which rule object has precedence?

 The `required` rule has the highest precedence.
-The remaining rules are evaluated in the order they are specified in the `rulesObject`.
+The remaining rules are evaluated in the order they are specified in the `Rules`.